SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 There's more we could do to make this User Interface nicer and to make the app richer... but for this first application, we will leave it here for now.

-Let's move on to Xamarin.iOS and to Windows!
+Let's move on to Windows!